zvada/technology/docs/software/markdown-migration.md

 pandoc -f twiki -t markdown_github <INPUT FILE> > <OUTPUT FILE>
 ```

-Where `<input-file>` is the path to initial document in raw TWiki and `output-file` is the path to the resulting document in GitHub Markdown.
+Where `<INPUT FILE>` is the path to initial document in raw TWiki and `<OUTPUT FILE>` is the path to the resulting document in GitHub Markdown.

 !!! note
     If you don't see output from the above command quickly, it means that Pandoc is having an issue with a specific section of the document.
 Find the offending section via binary search, temporarily remove the section, convert the document with Pandoc, and manually convert the offending section.